chardma3/Best-Bars-2021/README.md

 *   ### Wireframe
     -Wireframes were done in photoshop.
 As I focus very much on images, fonts and colors I find that photoshop is more useful for me when wireframing.
 The wireframes evolved and served as a testing ground for new layouts and features.
     The main template layout consists of a header, navbar and the footer, and is used across the site.
-    The link to the pdf file with wireframes for desktop, tablet and mobile devices can be viewed here - [View](https://github.com/chardma3/SummerMemories/tree/master/assets/wireframes)

 ## Database Schema